Urologic & Prostate Cancer Treatment

 Renal cancer is a cancer that starts in the lining of very small tubes (tubules) in the kidney.
 Renal cancer is the most common type of kidney cancer in adults, responsible for approximately 80% of cases.
 Risk factors for kidney cancer include cigarette smoking, obesity, high blood pressure, and African American race.

-Procedures we perform for renal cancer:
+Procedures and Services we perform for renal cancer and kidney tumors:

 - Nephron sparing surgery - removal or ablation of tumors of the kidney while saving the remaining normal kidney